kodecocodes/swift-style-guide/README.markdown

 ### Static Methods and Variable Properties

-Static methods and variables work similarly to global variables and should be used sparingly.
+Static methods and variables work similarly to global functions and global variables and should be used sparingly.
 They are useful when functionality is scoped to a particular type or when Objective-C interoperability is required.

 ### Optionals